-Ogle Lake Trail
+Geocaching on Ogle Lake Trail

 As I said yesterday, I finally had cell service, so I opted to go caching to make up for lost time in Missouri and Illinois.
 The geocaching website showed 5 caches around Ogle Lake.
 After reviewing the trail map, I opted for trail #7, the Ogle Lake Trail.
 The first cache, which I found, ended up being on the upper ridge and I had to climb up a steep, slick incline to get to it.
 I tried with the dogs, to no avail, so I tied them to a tree, ran up there, signed the log, and ran back.

 As I drove toward the exit, I navigated to a cache at a scenic overlook…number two found!
-I really wanted to find three (one each for my failures in Illinois and Missouri and one for Indiana).
-So as I continued toward the exit, there was another one hidden on trail #8.
+I really wanted to find three (one each for my failures in Illinois and Missouri and one for Indiana), so I went in search of another on trail #8.
 It was only 0.2 miles away.
-The dogs just had a long hike, so I thought I would just leave them in the car and jog down the path.
+The dogs just had a long hike, so I left them in VANilla and jogged down the path.

 The best thing to do for an ankle sprain is to leave the shoe on, apply ice, take ibuprofen, and prop it up above your heart.
 My best solution was a cooler pack that I had in the refrigerator – not exactly as cold as ice, but still cold.
-I had to briefly remove my shoe to wrap the cooler pack on my ankle so it would stay on while I was driving…OUCH…the throbbing kicked in!
+I had to briefly remove my shoe to wrap the cooler pack on my ankle so it would stay on while I was driving.
+OUCH…the throbbing kicked in!
 Of course, I had every type of medicine you can imagine, except Advil.

 My next stop was supposed to be Nashville, Indiana because I wanted to try the Nashville House’s famous fried biscuits.
 I thought it would be a nice change of pace from hiking and history, and it was time to test the local flavor.
-Outside of my free fish dinner, I haven’t ventured out to the local restaurants which I really like to do.
-For some reason, however, I got it into my mind that I was supposed to try fried biscuits in Ohio tomorrow, so I didn’t even stop in Nashville because the town didn’t look that historic.
-I didn’t figure out that I missed out on my chance until I was almost to Chillicothe, OH, so there was no turning back.
+Outside of my free fish dinner, I haven’t ventured out to the local restaurants since I’ve been on the road.

 T.C.
 Steele State Historic Site

-I skipped Nashville to go to the T.C.
+Instead of visiting Nashville, on the way out of Brown County, I stopped at T.C.
 Steele State Historic Site.
 T.C.
-Steele was a painter, who was inspired by the local scenery and the barn at his home site, which Steele used as a studio, displayed his paintings.
+Steele was a painter, who was inspired by the local scenery.
+The barn at his home site, which Steele used as a studio, displayed his paintings.
 At this point, my ankle felt like it was on fire, so I just took a picture of the barn, limped back to the car, and took The Reader’s Digest’s suggested route to Bloomington, home of Indiana University.